American College of Clinical Pharmacy

 1. Recommend a patient-specific pharmacotherapy plan to reduce the risk of stroke in patients with atrial fibrillation (AF).

-2. Devise an evidence-based pharmacotherapy plan for preventing and treating venous thromboembolism (VTE).
+2. Compose an evidence-based pharmacotherapy plan for preventing and treating venous thromboembolism (VTE).

 3. Analyze the need for anticoagulation in patients with AF or VTE.

-4. Determine appropriate reversal strategies for patients at risk of bleeding, or actively bleeding while receiving anticoagulation therapy.
+4. Propose appropriate reversal strategies for patients at risk of bleeding or actively bleeding while receiving anticoagulation therapy.

-5. Determine appropriate selection and dosing of anticoagulant therapy on the basis of patient-specific factors and drug-interactions.
+5. Construct an appropriate selection and dosing of anticoagulant therapy on the basis of patient specific factors and drug interactions.

 6. Evaluate literature and clinical implications of data for patients receiving anticoagulant agents.